-It is not likely that Extension agents can interview every individual in their counties.
+It is not likely that Extension professionals can interview every individual in their counties.
 Connecting with one's target audience "requires that adult educators, as change agents, identify closely with the formal and informal leadership of that [audience]" (Boone et al., 2002, p.
 132).
-As such, it may be necessary for Extension agents to consult with key leaders to determine the real needs of their target audience.
+As such, it may be necessary for Extension professionals to consult with key leaders to determine the real needs of their target audience.
 Key leaders are individuals who guide their communities either formally or informally (Boone et al., 2002).
 Formal leaders are those who hold positions of authority; informal leaders may not hold specific positions of power, but are well-respected and have great influence over practices and decisions within the community.
 Both types of leaders can provide valuable insight into the needs of the target audience.

 Methods for Identifying Leaders

 Prior to identifying leaders, Extension professionals should outline the general topics of focus for their programming and needs assessments.
 This may be done using a combination of the area of assignment, such as horticulture or agriculture, and their existing knowledge about local needs, which can be readily accessed through public records and data.
 It is a good idea to consider using a team to collectively identify and interview key leaders, as well as analyze and interpret data throughout the interview process.

 There are five primary methods for identifying leaders in the community: (a) positional approach, (b) reputational approach, (c) opinion leadership approach, (d) decision-making approach, and (e) social participation approach (Boone et al., 2002).
 These methods are summarized below.

 - Positional approach—this method identifies leaders who are in positions of authority.
 Using this approach, an Extension professional identifies people who make key decisions in local organizations such as political groups, churches, schools, social organizations, government entities, and financial institutions.
 Sources of information for identifying this type of leader include organizational charts and local government meeting minutes.